HISTORY AND DEVELOPMENT.

 Care and Maintenance.

 With the painted hardtops extra care will be needed when handling and storing to avoid scratching.
-It is recommended that both painted and canvas versions also be covered with soft covers when stowed in the boot to create a cushioned layer and prevent marking from other articles in the boot.
+It is recommended that all hardtops - both painted and canvas versions, are covered with soft covers when stowed in the boot to create a cushioned layer and prevent marking from other articles in the boot.

 It's a good idea to use the original TVR Targa bag if available.